NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 actual image dimensions to reduce the worst effects of peripheral distortion.

+One could pass in ``--num_overlaps 10`` to get more interest point matches than that Theia finds, but this is usually not necessary.

 See :numref:`rig_calibrator_command_line` for the full list of options.

 The obtained point clouds can be fused into a mesh using ``voxblox_mesh``